kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 the key-collision rule below.

-Key collisions across applicable extractors are treated as a ResourceSlice author error.
+Key collisions across applicable extractors are treated as a ResourceSlice authoring error.
 Within the set of extractors applicable to any single candidate device, key names must be unique — otherwise the lock state on that device would be ambiguous about which extractor's value to store.
 Two enforcement